ibm-cloud-docs/watsonxdata/known_issues.md

 {: #known_issues}

 The following limitations and known issues apply to {{site.data.keyword.lakehouse_full}}.

+## `EXT_METASTORE_SYNC` fails due to catalog name mismatch
+{: #known_issue49613}

+Users may not be aware of the catalog name stored in the metadata.
+Therefore, if the catalog name used in the {{site.data.keyword.lakehouse_short}} UI differs from the one specified in the metadata file, EXT_METASTORE_SYNC will fail, preventing use of the Query Optimizer.

+**Workaround:** Create catalog with same name as in metadata files.

 ## Node assignment delay during engine restart
 {: #known_issue35619_1}